sia-digital/pibox/README.md

 4. Install/add your plugins via nuget packages prefixed with `PiBox`

-## Configuring PiBox
+## Documentation

-To check how a plugin can be configured, search for the Plugin directory and read the README.md
+You can find a comprehensive documentation [here](https://sia-digital.gitbook.io/pibox/)

+Or check the individual README files in each plugins directory

 ## Building PiBox